zxh19890103/longloneliness/index.md

 ## The story of you

 If you will, you can write down your story of being lonely.
 Don't worry about your privacy, you don't need to say anything of your private information.
-I don't know who you are.
-And you don't know me either.
+I don't know who you are, and you don't know me either.

 But, let's be honest first.

 Check my email address bellow, and tell me your story by composing an email to me.
 I will publish it on the page, then every lonely one will read it and connect to you.
-That's help to ease your hurts.
+That's help to ease your pain.

 ## Touch me